decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

 ### Mobile sluggish

 One of the challenges in the mobile model is the fact that the adversary can accumulate the private keys of parties.
 In the [weak synchrony model](https://eprint.iacr.org/2019/179.pdf) (also called  [mobile sluggish](https://eprint.iacr.org/2019/270.pdf)), the adversary is allowed to corrupt either via a Byzanitne corruption (that is not mobile) or a mobile sluggish corruption.
 Critically, the sluggish corruption allows the adversary to delay messages to and from the corrupted party but not to learn its private keys.
-Hence allowing to the sluggish corruptions to be mobile does not allow the adversary to accumulate private keys.
+Hence, allowing sluggish corruptions to be mobile does not allow the adversary to accumulate private keys.

 ### Flexible model